 Bedside Support

-Bedroom grab bars typically take the form of transfer poles or wall-mounted bars beside the bed.
 These devices provide essential support when getting in and out of bed, particularly during nighttime bathroom trips.
 Floor-to-ceiling poles work exceptionally well because they don’t require wall mounting.

-I suggest positioning grab bars on both sides of the bed when space permits.
+I suggest positioning bar supports on both sides of the bed when space permits.
 This arrangement ensures support regardless of which side the senior exits the bed.
-This can also be invaluable for individuals with arthritis or joint stiffness that’s typically worse in the morning.

 Bedroom Entrance Areas